kuli1230/CompactConfig/README.md

 # CompactConfig
-CompactConfig is a smart configurations system for Java.
+CompactConfig is a smart configurations system for Java and PHP.
 You can create and handle multiple configurations.

 PHP
 =====
 CompactConfig also exists for PHP.
-Check it out [here](https://github.com/KennethWussmann/CompactConfig-PHP)!\n Configurations created with Java are compatible with CompactConfig for PHP and vice versa.\n The CompactConfig for PHP is in beta yet.
+Check it out [here](https://github.com/KennethWussmann/CompactConfig-PHP)!<br />
+Configurations created with Java are compatible with CompactConfig for PHP and vice versa.<br />
+The CompactConfig for PHP is in beta yet.

 Examples